STATS 784 : Statistical Data Mining

-- Handling large data sets in R and Linux.
-The focus is on efficient computing and R programming.
+- Handling large data sets in R and Linux

-- The following semi-new topics will be interleaved with the above: variable selection via the lasso, dimension-reduction, random forests, gradient boosting.
+- Compared to previously, I hope to cover the following new topics: variable selection via the lasso, dimension-reduction, random forests, gradient boosting.

 This course is a standard 15 point course and students are expected to spend 150 hours per semester involved in each 15 point course that they are enrolled in.
 For this course you can expect 3 hours of lectures, a 1-hour tutorial, 2 hours of reading and thinking about the content and 5 hours of work on assignments and/or test preparation each week.

 This course is available for those who are remote but the course is primarily aimed at those in Auckland.
 Lectures will be available as recordings and these will be placed on Canvas so overseas students will need fast internet.
 For those in Auckland, attendance is expected at lectures but no credit is given for this.
 Other learning activities such as tutorials/labs (if any) will not be available as recordings.
 The course will not include live online events including tutorials.
-If the vast majority of the class is in Auckland, then attendance on campus is required for the test for those in Auckland, and the test is scheduled to be during a class time.
-If many students are based overseas then the test will be wholly online, for consistency.
+Attendance on campus is required for the test (if under Alert Level 1) which is scheduled to be during a class time.
 The activities for the course are scheduled as a standard weekly timetable.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.